 SWAN supports a number of activities within the School which are part of the School’s Action Plan on Gender Equality.
-These include an annual Career Development Workshop, mentoring for post-probation staff and postdoctoral researchers, scheduled lunch and coffee meet ups to provide informal support and networking for female staff, an annual ‘Women in Law and Leadership’ seminar series for undergraduate and postgraduate students, and advancement of female role models within the School for all staff and students in public lectures, visiting scholarships and wider events.
+These include an annual Career Development Workshop, mentoring for post-probation staff and postdoctoral researchers, scheduled lunch and coffee meet ups to provide informal support and networking for female staff, an annual ‘Women in Law’ seminar series for undergraduate and postgraduate students, and advancement of female role models within the School for all staff and students in public lectures, visiting scholarships and wider events.

 Gender Equality Policy Commitments

 Queen’s University Belfast is committed to the promotion of equality of opportunity and to creating and sustaining an environment that values and celebrates the diversity of its staff and student body.
 A number of policies are in place aimed to enable staff and students to meet their full potential and to be treated as individuals, these include an Equality and Diversity Policy; a Trans Equality Policy; Bullying and Harassment Policy; as well as a range of work-life balance and family leave policies.
 All these policies can be found on the People and Culture webpage.
 Information on childcare at Queen’s can be found here.